phaserjs/phaser-ce/README.md

 ### New Features

+* Debug#camera shows the camera follow target and deadzone.
 * Debug#renderer prints a description of the renderer and render session.
 In WebGL mode, this includes draw counts, texture limit, and texture batch size.
 * Point#setToPolar
 * Arcade.Body#blocked.none describes whether a Body is blocked on any edge.